 Four attorneys with deep expertise in startup fundraising weighed in during a roundtable discussion with me, Eisaiah Engel, co-author of Founder Friendly Standard, a checklist for entrepreneurs to address all the “other” terms in a financing besides valuation and percentage of the company purchased.
-The attorneys shared their insights on what makes a term sheet founder-friendly, how “standard” term sheets compare to each other, and how to avoid mistakes when negotiating venture financing.
+The attorneys shared their insights on what makes a term sheet founder-friendly, how “standard” term sheets compare to each other, and how to avoid my past mistakes when negotiating venture financing.

 Roundtable Contributors: Eisaiah Engel, Co-Author of Founder Friendly Standard (Moderator), Jennifer Rohleder, Principal, J. Rohleder Law; Zev Safran, CFA and Attorney, Safran Law PLLC; Keith Strahan, Managing Partner, Fulton Strahan Law Group PLLC; Ryan Juliano, Vice President, Head of Platform, and Attorney, Howell Legal Inc.

 Eisaiah: When it comes to arriving at a founder-friendly term sheet, what legal rights should an early-stage founder build in?

 Jennifer: It depends on the founder’s objective.
 When you are building a new business, it is either “I am going to build this and get it to a point that Google or somebody else wants to buy it” or “I believe in the mission, I love my company, I want to grow it for the long term.”
 If it is the latter, then control becomes a much higher priority.